 Minimally invasive spinal stenosis surgery has become the industry standard in most countries of the world.
 A minimally invasive procedure is always better than a full open technique, as long as it can still accomplish the same surgical objectives.

-Spinal fusion for spinal stenosis is the worst possible option for most patients.
+Spinal fusion for stenosis is the worst possible option for most patients.